 - We suggest Krya Tile cleaner (make into a thick paste with water or vinegar and use to scrub)

 - Clean fans, insect nets and doors and windows with an insect repelling, dust and grease repelling natural cleaning product

-- Professionally clean your hood / chimney – if this is not possible, soak the filters and scrub them well with an eco-friendly grease remover
+- Have a cleaning service provider professionally clean your hood / chimney – if this is not possible, soak the filters and scrub them well with an eco-friendly grease remover

 - Surface clean the kitchen platform, gas stoves and tiles.
 Ideally gas stoves should be decorated with rice flour based rangoli whenever preparing Prasad for the Puja (this can also be done on a daily basis)

 - Clean your brass and copper puja thalis and cookware / serve ware with tamarind and salt, or an eco-friendly dish wash product